-An individual or entity (Form W-9 requester) who is required to file an information return with the IRS is giving you this form because they number must obtain your correct taxpayer identification number (TIN), which may be your social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN), to report on an information return the amount paid to you, or other amount reportable on an information return.
+An individual or entity (Form W-9 requester) who is required to file an information return with the IRS must obtain your correct taxpayer identification number (TIN) which may be your social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN), to report on an information return the amount paid to you, or other amount reportable on an information return.
 Examples of information returns include, but are not limited to, the following.

-• Form 1099-INT (interest earned or paid).
+• Form 1099-INT (interest earned or paid)

-• Form 1099-DIV (dividends, including those from stocks or mutual funds).

-• Form 1099-MISC (various types of income, prizes, awards, or gross proceeds).
+- Form 1099-DIV (dividends, including those from stocks or mutual funds) - Form 1099-MISC (various types of income, prizes, awards, or gross proceeds)

-Form 1099-NEC (nonemployee compensation).
+Employer identification number

-• Form 1099-B (stock or mutual fund sales and certain other transactions by brokers).

-• Form 1099-S (proceeds from real estate transactions).

-• Form 1099-K (merchant card and third-party network transactions).

-• Form 1098 (home mortgage interest), 1098-E (student loan interest), and 1098-T (tuition).

-• Form 1099-C (canceled debt).

-Form 1099-A (acquisition or abandonment of secured property).

-Use Form W-9 only if you are a U.S. person (including a resident alien), to provide your correct TIN.
+- Form 1099-B (stock or mutual fund sales and certain other transactions by brokers) - Form 1099-S (proceeds from real estate transactions) - Form 1099-K (merchant card and third party network transactions) - Form 1098 (home mortgage interest), 1098-E (student loan interest), - 1098-T (tuition) - Form 1099-C (canceled debt) - Form 1099-A (acquisition or abandonment of secured property) - Use Form W-9 only if you are a U.S. person (including a resident alien), to provide your correct TIN.

-Caution: If you don't return Form W-9 to the requester with a TIN, you might be subject to backup withholding.
+If you do not return Form W-9 to the requester with a TIN, you might be subject to backup withholding.
 See What is backup withholding, later.
 By signing the filled-out form, you:

-1. Certify that the TIN you are giving is correct (or you are waiting for a number to be issued);
+1. Certify that the TIN you are giving is correct (or you are waiting for a number to be issued),

-2. Certify that you are not subject to backup withholding; or
+2. Certify that you are not subject to backup withholding, or